GoodDollar/.github/CONTRIBUTING.md

 ```

 ## A big Thank You!
-Your contributions to this project, regardless being large or smaller ones, take this initiative a step closer to the ultimate purpose of reducing wealth inequality through blockchain technology.
+Your contributions to this project, whether large or small, take this initiative a step closer to the ultimate purpose of reducing wealth inequality through blockchain technology.
 Thank you for taking the time to contribute.

-## Building something on GoodDollar?
-Share your ideas, or ask for development support.

-Be sure to check out the [GoodBuilders Program!](https://gooddollar.notion.site/GoodBuilders-Program-1a6f258232f080fea8a6e3760bb8f53d)
-For discussion on Discord or various program events: [GoodDollar Discord Development](https://discord.com/invite/B4bj9eXuWU)
-We are also on Telegram: [GoodDollar Builders](https://discord.com/invite/B4bj9eXuWU)